 This Section describes the User Spacecraft Clock Correlation System (USCCS) used by a User Satellite communicating via a Tracking and Data Relay Satellite (TDRS).

 There are several ways of setting or correlating a clock in space with an Earth-based time standard.
 Use of GPS for position and time is becoming common.
-However, we also need to set clocks on near-Earth satellites that are outside the GPS constellation, do not have a GPS receiver, or are in deep space.
+However, it is also necessary to set clocks on near-Earth satellites that are outside the GPS constellation, do not have a GPS receiver, or are in deep space.
 This is commonly done by using either an RF signal that travels one way or two ways.

 Sending a reference time from one point to another one at a different location is referred to as time transfer.
 The one-way method is referred to as the Return Data Delay (RDD) method or the Return Channel Time Delay (RCTD) method.
 Some missions use the uplink (forward) instead of the down (return) link.
 The principles are the same but the higher data rate on the down/return link allows for more accurate clock correlation.
 The TDRSS uses PN spread spectrum for ranging, which lends itself to an accurate two-way time transfer method called the USCCS.
-USCCS is outlined here and is more fully described in the USCCS User Guide [49] which also covers the RDD methods.
-In this discussion we do not concern ourselves with the various hardware delays that must be considered and are fully covered in the 452-UG-USCCS.
+USCCS is outlined here and is more fully described in the USCCS User Guide [46] which also covers the RDD methods.
+In this discussion we do not concern ourselves with the various hardware delays that must be considered.

 Overview